Nanofus/frog-spirit-highlander/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 3
 ---
-# About Me
+# About

-I am a person that writes stuff.
+Frog Spirit Highlander is a MTG format